 The student life may be all about frugal living, but did you know you can actually work part-time while on a student visa in Japan?
-Read on to find out how you can get a part-time work permit in Japan and learn what benefits you’ll get if do arubaito (“part time job” in Japanese).
+Read on to find out how you can get a part-time work permit in Japan and learn what benefits you’ll get if you get an arubaito (“part-time job” in Japanese).
+Note that you must apply for this permit before you start working — it isn’t automatically granted with your student visa.

 How do I apply for a part-time work permit?

-You can apply for a Japanese part-time work permit at any of the main airports of Japan if you have just arrived in the country with a student visa.
+You can sometimes apply for a Japanese part-time work permit at certain airports in Japan when you first arrive with a student visa, but if you don’t, you’ll need to apply at a Regional Immigration Office.
 For students who come through Go!
 Go!
-Nihon, we will send you a form which you can fill out and hand over to immigration when they check your passport upon arrival.
-You will receive your Zairyū Card and a stamp on your passport which will allow you to work part-time.
+Nihon, we will send you a form that you can fill out and hand over to immigration when they check your passport upon arrival.
+You will receive your zairyū card, along with a note on the back of it, which will allow you to work part-time.

 How many hours can I work?

-If you are a Japanese language school student with a part-time work permit, you are allowed to work up to 28 hours a week.
-During a longer school break (summer break, for example), you can work up to 8 hours a day.
+If you are a Japanese language school student with a part-time work permit in Japan, you are allowed to work up to 28 hours a week.
+During a longer school break (like summer), you can work up to eight hours a day, usually with a maximum of around 40 hours per week.

 Benefits of working part-time in Japan as a student